 Fuel: Depending on the type of gas engine, if it’s a two-stroke engine, you may have to mix it with oil to operate it properly.

-Most gas weeder requires 40:1 or 50:1 to gas to oil ratio.
+Most gas weeder requires a 40:1 or 50:1 to gas to oil ratio.
 For example, for 1 gallon of gas, you may have to add 2.6 Oz oil.
 Also, ensure that fuel is good quality and free from dirt and debris.

-There is no doubt that weed eater is a handy gardening tool.
+There is no doubt that a weed eater is a handy gardening tool.
 Gas and electric weed eater has their pros and cons.
 You should first decide your needs and choose the right weeder for your lawn.